 Sam Sours joined Community Energy, Inc. in the summer of 2010 and brings his multi-faceted skill-set of over 25 years of experience in development, real estate, entitlement, governmental process and engineering to the team.
 As Regional Development Director, Sam guides strategic and business development through a collaborative approach of off-take opportunity, real estate procurement, corporate partnering, utility and community coordination and project entitlement management in the mid-west and west.
 Sam also manages project construction efforts for Community Energy’s held assets.
 Sam developed the 156MW Comanche Solar project along with multiple other solar projects in the Mid-West and West.
 The financial closing of these projects represents nearly $250M in investments.
 In addition to the above Sam is managing a pipeline of over 500MW of projects in the Mid-West and West regions.
 Sam draws from his experience in the development and construction of over $500 Million of commercial assets and public and private infrastructure improvements, to establish and build long term relationships with corporate, institutional and private parties.
 Prior to Community Energy, Sam was a Development Manager for Panattoni Development Company, an international leader in commercial real estate; and the Rocky Mountain Division Manager for an ENR Top 50 Civil Engineering Firm where he managed a staff of more than 40 engineers and technical staff and established the firm as one of the top development consulting firms in Colorado .
 Sam holds a B.S in Civil Engineering from the Old Dominion University, in Norfolk, VA and is a Licensed Professional Engineer in the State of Colorado (other licenses previously held have since been retired).
 Sam is the President of a Water and Sanitation District in Colorado.

-Clean Energy Collective Founder & CEO, Paul Spencer, leads the vision and strategic direction for the nation’s leading community solar solutions provider.
-Mr. Spencer has an extensive background in green development, energy efficiency and creating successful organizations, having built 10 companies in the last 22 years within various industries including energy, software, systems engineering, medical, brokerage and real estate development.
-Today, CEC has built or has under development more than 100 RooflessSolar projects with 27 utility partners across 12 states, serving thousands of customers, and representing more than 160 MW of community solar capacity.
+Paul Spencer leads the vision and strategic direction for Clean Energy Co (CEC), the nation’s leading community solar developer and solutions provider.
+Mr. Spencer has an extensive background in green development, energy efficiency, and building successful organizations.
+He has built ten companies in the last 30 years within various industries including energy, software, systems engineering, medical, brokerage, and real estate development.
+He holds an electrical engineering degree from Colorado State University.

 Jeff St. John comes to Greentech Media from The Fresno Bee, where he covered solar-power, biofuel and biomass developments in California's Central Valley, and the Tri-City Herald in Kennewick, Wash., where his beat included nuclear power and nuclear-waste remediation, as well as the research and development of biofuels, fuel cells, energy-management systems and other energy technologies.
 He also has written for the Anchorage Daily News, UpsideToday.com, the San Francisco Chronicle and the San Francisco Bay Guardian, and he won a National Headliner Award in 2005.
 Jeff has a master's degree from the U.C.
 Berkeley Graduate School of Journalism, and believes green technology will save the planet.